 Young dandelion leaves have a gentle bitter flavor, often comparable with other leafy greens.
-The more mature they get or the later in the season that they are picked, the more pronounced and strong their bitter flavor becomes.
+The more mature they get or, the later in the season they are picked, the more pronounced and strong their bitter flavor becomes.

 - Young dandelion leaves can be used in small or large amounts as part of salads.

 - Young or mature dandelion leaves can be used in small or large amounts as part of green smoothies.

 - Dandelions can be juiced.

 - Mature dandelions can be steamed or cooked, but it is better to consume them in their raw form to avoid losing much of the wonderful nutrition and health benefits that they offer.

 Being a leafy green, cilantro also offers outstanding alkalizing properties and chlorophyll to cleanse and detoxify our blood and body.
 However, this green herb has gained most of its detox fame due to its potential to prevent absorption and aid in the removal of heavy metals.
 Cilantro is an excellent source of vitamins A and K and contains some vitamin C, B vitamins, and minerals.

 Cilantro has a unique and distinctively recognizable strong scent and flavor.
 Many people find it very appealing and enjoy adding cilantro to various meals.

 - It is one of the core ingredients of the traditional Mexican dish guacamole, an avocado-based dip/spread/filling/salad.

 - It is one of the core ingredients of the traditional Indian dish Aloo Gobi, based on potato and cauliflower.